Tech-Front/TechFrontChallenge/README.md

 '''
 adds a darasa to the school Registy returns the modified dictionary representation of the school.
-arguements: String darasaName, Darasa darasa returns Dictionary representation of school
+arguments: String darasaName, Darasa darasa returns Dictionary representation of school
 '''
 def addDarasa(name, darasa):